base-org/web/apps/base-docs/docs/overview.md

 Base is a secure, low-cost, builder-friendly Ethereum L2 built to bring the next billion users onchain.

 Base is incubated within Coinbase and plans to progressively decentralize in the years ahead.
-We believe that decentralization is critical to creating an open, global cryptoeconomy that is accessible to everyone.
+We believe that decentralization is critical to creating an open, global crypto economy that is accessible to everyone.

 ---